-

 It was that time again.
 There were noticable and unusual movements of people and animals throughout Lewis.
 Buses were transporting hundreds of people dressed in dark clothing, to various places around the island.
 At first glance,one might think that they were destined for some distant funeral.
 There was a certain gravitas about these people, and inside the bus there hung the strange odour of camphor and peppermint.
 As the bus passed through various townships, the people did not talk, and the silence was broken only occasionally by the rustling of paper.
 The driver certainly had a destination in mind, and was aware of the nature of this journey.
 The people were mainly old in age, but not exclusively.
 Hard toil and a harsh climate were etched on their faces, and here their Sunday clothes seemed strangely out of place.
 However, any onlooker might underrate the strength of character of the people who travelled in that bus, some perhaps sucking quietly on a Mint Imperial.
 Any Leodhhasach would know that this was the season of Communions called "Na Ordaighean", held in all the churches across the island.
 It is a unique Presbyterian season, consisting of various services including the sacrament of communion.
 All are welcome to these services, but only the worthy can approach the table to partake of the bread and wine.
 These communicants are known as "comanaiche", and are often described as "curamach".
 Those who do take communion are known among their brethren as committed to their Lord.
 It is a very public affirmation of their faith, and is never taken lightly.
 It was because of 'Na Ordaighean' that presbyterian manses were built so large, to accommodate visiting ministers at such times.

 The animal churches had always synchronised their communions with those of their human kind.
 If you knew that there were communions in Shawbost, for example, then you could be sure that Na Ordaighean Eaglais na Eoin were being held in Shawbost too.
 Dogs and cats from the Doune church were welcome here in Shawbost, despite being of a "different denomination".
 Among the animals and birds, the word "denomination" was borrowed long ago from man's lexicon, but now it was meaningless, and of little import in the animals' doctrine of faith.
 The animal churches were an example of the ecumenism that had long eluded the "man churches" in Lewis.
-Theirs' was a history of dissent and schism, which baffled the animal congregations.
+Theirs was a history of dissent and schism, which baffled the animal congregations.
 At the animal communions one might expect a great, if not incongruous, mix of communicants sitting side by side in the pews - the eagle with the lamb or the cat with the sparrow.
 The elders of Eaglais na Eoin had wisely anticipated the problems which could arise by dint of hunger or an animal's natural instincts, and they did all they could to allay the fears of the small and the timid among their flock.
 Animals were matched in size and temperament in the various services, although there would always be a problem with the golden eagles.

 The Dalmore crew were fairly regular churchgoers, with the exception of Kenny Iceland and Tom Warrener, who long ago had foregone the comforts of home for the cold and damp of the rabbit burrows.
 You would only see them on the odd occasion if the hunting was poor or the weather was foul.
 They had no idea what day it was, and wouldn't know that it was a Sunday, assuming that they had a mind to go to church, which they didn't.
 Fancy was out at the "geata iarran" this Wednesday evening, when he espied three dark figures making their way in the Dalmore road.
 Positioning himself behind a peat stack, closer examination revealed that it was the Reverend MacCollie with two large dogs, probably elders in the Doune church.
 Forewarned, Fancy sped ahead to the village to announce the imminent arrival of these dogs of doom.